okopanja/SharkPlanner/Documentation/JF-17/README.md

 # JF-17 Module capabilities

-JF-17 offers a rather atractive selection of precision ammunition, which combined with the advanced navigation system enables not only precision navigation, but also a selection interesting tactics based on pre planning of flights and targets.
+JF-17 offers a rather attractive selection of precision ammunition, which combined with the advanced navigation system enables not only precision navigation, but also a selection of interesting tactics based on pre planning of flights and targets.
-However in most cases the interaction takes place through DTC mechanism, which limits the updates to on ground interaction.
-They users can update the data inside navigation system through UFCP or oboard sensors.
+Normally interaction takes place through and F10 map and DTC mechanism, which limits the updates only to ground.
+The users can update the data inside navigation system through UFCP or onboard sensors.
 In case of UFCP this can be a bit cumbersome and labor intensive.

-SharkPlanner allows such interaction even during the flight, by utilizing UFCP and Left MFCD.
+SharkPlanner can help with enabling you to:
+- update flight plan during the flight with less effort and more precision,
+- save the flight plan for future use into file,
+- load the flight plan from file.

 ![JF-17 armed with 2 cruise missiles and a datalink pod](images/jf-17_outside.jpg)